maurolepore/meetups/code/text-processing/README.md

 > B. "chocolatevanillachocolate"
 > C. "cinnamon chocolate chocolate"

-Escape character drop a character's special meaning and search for the literal character.
+Note: Escape characters drop a character's first meaning. "\d" for example drops the meaning of "d" (literal letter) and searches for a digit.  "\." meanwhile drops the first meaning of "." (any character) and searches for a literal period.

 Most languages (R, JavaScript, etc.) use the same symbols to represent the same features - however, R by default requires two backslashes to escape a character ("\\\\") while other languages usually require only one ("\\").
 R escapes the special meaning of the backslash, so that it can be read as a backslash in the pattern, to be interpreted with its special meaning in the function.
 Just be aware of that when you go looking up regular expression documentation.